The Goonies Guide to Astoria and Warrenton

 Take-two: Fans will recall the Oregon Film Museum from its past life as the Clatsop County Jail, where Jake Fratelli makes his fiery escape in the opening scene of The Goonies.
 Today, visitors can recreate their favorite Goonies moments in their own feature film, browse the Goonies gallery and even take their own mug shot.

-Save the date: Recurring annually on June 7, fans flock to Astoria for the annual Goonies Day celebration, complete with treasure hunting, group truffle shuffles, trivia scavenger hunts and more.
+Save the date: Recurring annually on June 7, fans flock to Astoria for the annual Goonies Day celebration.
+Click Events in the menu for more.

 Get Goonies gear: You can find all your Goonies commemorative gear and souvenirs here.